 > The main issue with getting the plan is that not all the reps know about this plan or will give out this plan.
 So wherever you go to get the plan, it just depends on which rep you get, if they know about the plan, & will give it out.
 Just keep trying until you find a rep that will help.

 > If you continue to have issues finding a rep that can give you this plan, one thing you can try is to ask the rep to look up available plans by IMEI.
 Then give them the LTE/5G tablet IMEI and this plan should show up in their system.
 (Some reps may deny that this will work, but just politely ask them to try it.
 Sometimes they will find the plan and actually be surprised that it shows up.)
 Another tip that may help is that AT&T uses Service Order Codes (SOC, pronounced "sock") for certain plans and features.
-There are reports that this plan's SOC is "SDGUNLSA" - sometimes this can be helpful to reps that know how to use SOCs.
+There are reports that this plan's SOC is "SDGUNLSA" or "LPSTABUNL" - sometimes this can be helpful to reps that know how to use SOCs.

 > If you decide to get the plan at a corporate store, we recommend calling the store before wasting your time going to one - call to confirm that they know about the $20 standalone tablet plan and that they can sign you up for it.
 Also, some reps don't care if you bring just the IMEI number, but other reps do want you to have the tablet in hand to get the plan.